 Chief Marketing Officer at Black Duck Software

 As Chief Marketing Officer, Phil brings over 25 years of experience in brand development and marketing insight to his role for Black Duck.
 Most recently, Phil was CEO of Protobrand, one of New England’s most innovative brand consultancies, where he helped companies from start-ups to the Fortune 500 realize the benefits of analytically-driven and creatively-inspired brand management.
 As Chairman and Founder of Protobrand, Phil worked with tech giants IBM, Samsung and Sprint, along with Bank of America, Infiniti, Citibank, Deloitte, Lahey Clinic, Mastercard and Reebok.
 Prior to Protobrand, Phil worked at Lippincott Mercer, Anspach Grossman Portugal (now Brand Union) and Ogilvy & Mather.
 Follow Phil on Twitter @pgranof.

-Director of Developer Programs at Black Duck Software
+VP of Product Management and Product Marketing at Black Duck Software